Enrolling in Medicare Advantage

 If you missed your Initial Enrollment Period, your next opportunity to enroll in Original Medicare is GEP.
 But remember, because you missed your Initial Enrollment Period, you may be subject to late enrollment penalties.

 GEP happens every year from Jan.
 1 to March 31.
-If you sign up during this period, your coverage will be effective on July 1.
-This means you may have a gap in coverage.
+If you sign up during this period, your coverage will be effective the first day of the month after you sign up.